hhursev/recipe-scrapers/.github/ISSUE_TEMPLATE/scraper_bug_report.md

 To help get the issue fixed, please fill in the information below.

+**Pre-filing checks**

+- [ ] I have searched for open issues that report the same problem
+- [ ] I have checked that the bug affects the latest version of the library

 **The URL of the recipe(s) that are not being scraped correctly**

 - https:// ...